 - 27. Social networking sites and blogging are extremely popular.
-Staff must not post material which dangers the reputation of the school or which causes concern about their suitability to work with children and young people.
+Staff must not post material which endangers the reputation of the school or which causes concern about their suitability to work with children and young people.
 Those who post material which could be considered as inappropriate could render themselves vulnerable to criticism or allegations of misconduct or disciplinary action. - 28.
 Staff in schools should not establish or seek to establish social contact with pupils for the purpose of securing a friendship or to pursue or strengthen a relationship. - 29.
-Staff and volunteers must not give their personal details such as home/mobile phone number; home e-mail address to pupils or parents.
+Staff and volunteers must not give their personal details such as home/mobile phone number; home e-mail address to pupils or parents. - 30.
+All staff must adhere to the school e-safety policy and related Acceptable Use Policies, specifically the Staff Acceptable use Policy, which includes a section on Wi-fi acceptable use..